 The component of a name does not identify a binding or the type of binding is incorrect for the operation being performed.

-Description The specified Name must exactly match the name used to bind the object.
-The responsible for narrowing the object to the appropriate type.
+The specified Name must exactly match the name used to bind the object.
+The CORBA Name Service does not return the type of the object.
+Client applications are responsible for narrowing the object to the appropriate type.